mattermost/mattermost-plugin-servicenow/README.md

     - Click on that button.
 If it asks for login, enter your ServiceNow credentials and click `Allow` to authorize and connect your account.

 After connecting successfully, you will get a direct message from the ServiceNow bot containing a Welcome message and some useful information along with some instructions for the system admins.
 **Note**: You will only get a direct message from the bot if your Mattermost server is configured to allow direct messages between any users on the server.
-If your server is configured to allow direct messages between two users of the same team, then you will not get any direct message.
+If your server is configured to allow direct messages only between two users of the same team, then you will not get any direct message.